kanato-ito/Spectral-Form-Factor/README.md

-# Computing SYK and Random Matrix Spectram and SFF
+# Computing the SYK and Random Matrix